-Radwan, A., ["]Darstellungen der aufgehenden Sonne auf einigen Stelen der Ramessidenzeit", in: Westendorf, W., Studien zu Sprache und Religion Ägyptens 2, (Göttingen, 1984), 823 f, Taf.
+(14)Radwan, A., "Darstellungen der aufgehenden Sonne auf einigen Stelen der Ramessidenzeit", in: Westendorf, W., Studien zu Sprache und Religion Ägyptens 2, (Göttingen, 1984), 823 f, Taf.
 1, 1a, b.

-Dr /Gihan Roshdy Furthermore, we see on the stela of mr-ndm, currently housed in the British Museum under registration No. 1188 and dates back to the XIX Dynasty, the pyramidion is occupied by a depiction of solar disk on solar boat flanked by baboon monkey on each side raising their arms in adoration attitude15 On the pyramidion of other stela a solar boat is depicted, on which there is a baboon monkey worshipping the sun god (R^c-Hr-3hty); above the scene is the winged solar disk and under the boat there are two confronted fishes.
-Another example of a stela's pyramidion shows deity R^{c} in the form of the scarab hpri as its symbol16.
+the pyramidion is occupied by a depiction of solar disk on solar boat flanked by baboon monkey on each side raising their arms in adoration attitude15 On the pyramidion of other stela a solar boat is depicted, on which there is a baboon monkey worshipping the sun god (Ra-@r-3xty); above the scene is the winged solar disk and under the boat there are two confronted fishes.

+Another example of a stela's pyramidion shows deity Ra in the form of the scarab xpri as its symbol16.